guettli/programming-guidelines/README.md

 Look at the question concerning OpenSSH options at the Q+A site [serverfault.com](https://serverfault.com/).
 There is a lot of guessing.
 Something is wrong.
 Nobody knows where the canonical upstream docs are.
-Easy linking to specific configuration is not possible.
+Easy linking to a specific configuration is not possible.
 What happens?
-Redudant docs.
-Many blog posts try to explain stuff....
-Don't write blog posts, instead improve the upstreams docs.
+Redundant docs.
+Many blog posts try to explain stuff...
+Don't write blog posts, instead, you should improve the upstreams docs.
 Talk with the core developers.
-Open an issue in the issue tracker if you think there is something missing in the docs.
+Open an issue in the issue tracker if you think something is missing in the docs.

 Open an issue if the docs start with the hairy details and don't start with an introduction/overview.
 Developers don't realize this, since they need to deal with the hairy details daily.
-Don't be shy: Help them to see the world through the eyes of a new comer.
+Don't be shy: Help them to see the world through the eyes of a newcomer.

 I am unsure if I should love or hate "wiki.archlinux.org".
-On the one hand I found there valuable information about systemd and other linux related secrets.
-On the other hand it is redundant and since a lot of users take their knowledge from this resource, the canonical upstream docs get less love.
-First determine where the canonical upstream docs are.
+On the one hand, I found there valuable information about systemd and other Linux related secrets.
+On the other hand, it is redundant and since a lot of users take their knowledge from this resource, the canonical upstream docs get less love.
+First, determine where the canonical upstream docs are.
 Then communicate with the maintainers.
 Avoid redundant docs.

-With other words: Blog posts are nice, but they are like dust in the wind.
+In other words: Blog posts are nice, but they are like dust in the wind.
 They explain a snapshot.
 Three months later they are outdated.
-It makes more sense to add one missing sentance to the upstream docs, then to create a blog post explaining something which is not explained in the docs.
-At least in the open source world.
-Since it is more likely that you are able to influence the upstream docs.
+It makes more sense to add one missing sentence to the upstream docs, then to create a blog post explaining something which is not explained in the docs.
+At least in the open-source world.
+Since it is more likely that you can influence the upstream docs.

 Related: [Single Source of Truth (Wikipedia)](https://en.wikipedia.org/wiki/Single_source_of_truth)